 - You cannot add more money to your CD after you open it.
 You can, however, open more CDs.

-With a CD account, you are agreeing to leave a deposit in your account for a specified amount of time.
+With a CD account, you agree to leave a deposit in your account for a specified time.
 You can’t withdraw the funds early without taking a penalty.
 The bank agrees to pay you a fixed interest rate, which is typically higher than the average savings account.
 Generally, the longer the term of the CD, the higher the interest rate.

 Related Post: Maximize Your Savings With This Savings Account Guide

 CDs come in varying terms such as 6-month, 12-month, 2-year, 3-year, and so on.
 CDs earn compound interest, meaning that the interest that you earn earns interest on itself.

 Analysts consider certificates of deposit as the safest form of investment.
 Similar to savings accounts, CD opened at most banks are FDIC-insured up to $250,000 per person.
 FDIC stands for “Federal Deposit Insurance Corporation.”